FLUX-SE/all_docs/flux_processing_release_notes.md

 **Bug fixes**

+* All plugins AudioUnit - GUI issue with Hdpi displays on macOS Monterey
+* All plugins VST - Plugin scan freeze in Wavelab 11 on Mac M1 machines
+* All plugins VST - Crash in Adobe Audition on macOS
+* All plugins VST macOS - Fix crashes with Ableton live

+* Elixir - Automation is not read for toggle parameters.
+* Elixir - Crash when clicking on the settings button on Session version
 * Elixir - Several fixes on the UI
-* Elixir - Automation is not read for toggle parameters.
 * Elixir - Windows AAX - Refresh issue with two instances in ProTools

+* HEar - Bypass is working in AAX
 * HEar AAX - Crash when doing offline bounce on macOS
 * HEar AAX - Crash when editing the matrix on macOS
 * HEar AAX - Stereo - Change on Matrix are not applied until we change the preset
-* All plugins VST - Plugin scan freeze in Wavelab 11 on Mac M1 machines
-* All plugins VST - Crash in Adobe Audition on macOS
-* All plugins AudioUnit - GUI issue with Hdpi displays on macOS Monterey

-## Build 21.12.0.50114 - All plugins on macOS

-**Bug fixes**

-* All plugin VST macOS - Fix crashes with Ableton live
 * HEar AudioUnit - Ableton crashes when inserting a second instance
-* HEar - Bypass is working in AAX
-* Elixir - Crash when clicking on the settings button on Session version

 ## Build 21.11.0.50107 (HEar, IRCAM Verb)